 5. Case studies and White Papers:

-Case studies are client reports and marketing collaterals describing company’s work for a client.
-White papers, on the other hand, are authoritative detailed guides written to describe or solve a complex issue.
+Case studies are client reports and marketing collaterals describing a company’s work for a client.
+White papers are authoritative detailed guides written to describe or solve a complex issue.

 6. Press releases:

 Press releases include both the PR pitches written to interact with the media companies and influencers and content describing the company’s activities to attract media attention.